Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 To be sure, Albus was relieved for Hagrid’s sake.
 He didn’t think the beast was especially dangerous, either — although it hadn’t been wise to use the creature as an example for a class of 3rd years.
 But Albus knew that he had nothing to do with the creature’s disappearance, and he was just as sure that Hagrid hadn’t either.
 An oddity, indeed.

-And, then, from the other side of the lake, a Patronus galloped, charged the Dementors and drove them away from their prey.
+Then, from the other side of the lake, a Patronus galloped, attacked the Dementors, and drove them away from their prey.

 And Albus recognized that Patronus.
 He had seen Harry cast it during one of the last season’s Quidditch games, when young Malfoy and his friends had dressed up as Dementors as a prank.